Á¦ ¸ñ : pygeum,pumpkinSeedOil

 Pregnant women should not take Pygeum due to the lack of scientific evidence about its safety.
 Pygeum has not been proven safe for use by children.
 Pygeum may cause an increase of the benefits to the prostate from prescription drugs or other herbal supplements aimed at reducing it.
 For this reason care should be taken when adding Pygeum to any regimen for BPH or other prostate condition.

-###What is Pumpkin Seed Oil?
+###What is Pumpkin Seed Oil

 The oil produced from the pumpkin seeds is reputed for it extraordinary wealth of vitamins A, E, C and K. Fresh oil contains more than 60% unsaturated fatty acids.
 It also contains proteins and a number of ingredients which will bring you vitality.